 Division 6 — Provisions for the Children and Community Services Amendment Act 2010

-[Heading inserted by No. 49 of 2010 s.
+[Heading inserted: No. 49 of 2010 s.
 83(2).]

 26. Authorised officers

 An appointment that was in effect under section 25 immediately before the commencement of the Children and Community Services Amendment Act 2010 section 52 (the amending section) is, on and after that commencement, to be taken to be a designation under section 25 as inserted by the amending section.